 Book Reviews and Reports

-Manuscripts submitted for the book review and conference report sections should preferably not exceed 1,500 words.
-Book reviews and reports do not include a list of references.
+Manuscripts submitted for the book review and conference report sections should not exceed 1,500 words.
+Book reviews and reports can include a list of references.
 When quoting the reviewed book, place the page number in parentheses at the relevant point in the text.
-When referring to other literature, all relevant information should be given in parentheses.
-Book reviews should include the title and full details of the reviewed book.
-For example: